Amazon Web Services (AWS) Pricing 2026

 - Free tier: Yes

 Amazon Web Services (AWS) offers 5 pricing tiers: Free Tier, On-Demand (t3.micro), On-Demand (t3.medium), Savings Plans (1-Year Compute), Enterprise Support.
-Standard paid plans include Free Tier at $0/month, On-Demand (t3.micro) at $7.59/month, On-Demand (t3.medium) at $30.37/month.
+A free plan is available.
+Paid plans include On-Demand (t3.micro) at $7.59/month, On-Demand (t3.medium) at $30.37/month, Enterprise Support at $15000/month.
 The On-Demand (t3.micro) plan is small workloads, development servers, and microservices.

 Compared to other cloud infrastructure software, Amazon Web Services (AWS) is positioned at the premium price point.